Jerry Bohlander: Mixed martial arts career

 Bohlander would bounce back from this knockout loss by putting on arguably the finest performance of his career against Kevin Jackson.
-Kevin Jackson (an olympic gold medalist at the 1992 Barcelona games) was 3-1 at the time with his one loss being to UFC Light Heavyweight Champion Frank Shamrock.
+Kevin Jackson (an olympic gold medalist at the 1992 Barcelona games) was 3–1 at the time with his one loss being to UFC Light Heavyweight Champion Frank Shamrock.
 Jackson and Bohlander fought for ten minutes ending with Bohlander securing the armbar victory.
 The bout won Wrestling Observer Newsletter's "Fight of the Year" category for 1998.

 Subsequent to his victory over Jackson, Bohlander was defeated by future UFC Light Heavyweight Champion, Tito Ortiz.
-Bohlander would go on to fight 3 more times in his career before retiring from the sport with a record of 11-4.
+Bohlander would go on to fight 3 more times in his career before retiring from the sport with a record of 11–4.

 Personal life

-On December 15.
-2005 Jeremiah Bohlander less than one year with Napa Valley Sheriff's department shot and killed armed 39 year old Sam Rodriguez.
+On December 15, 2005 Bohlander, less than one year with Napa Valley Sheriff's department, shot and killed armed 39 year old Sam Rodriguez.
 The shooting was found justified.

 On June 30, 2010, he was involved in the fatal shooting of 38-year-old Jose Luis Martinez Chavez, who was armed with a kitchen knife.

-At the time of the shooting, Jeremiah Bohlander was a Napa County Sheriff's Deputy working with The Napa County Special Investigations Bureau (NSIB).
+At the time of the shooting, Bohlander was a Napa County Sheriff's Deputy working with The Napa County Special Investigations Bureau (NSIB).
 Jeremiah Bohlander had been with NSIB six months.
 Napa County District Attorney Gary Lieberstein said that the shooting of Jose L. Martinez Chavez was justified.